Winter 2021: Image Arts COVID-19 Updates

 - Digital transfers of films will be automatically emailed to students.

-- Exposed negatives are to be dropped off for processing at the lab dropbox inside the IMA front entrance.
+- During the Winter term, exposed negatives are to be dropped off for processing at the lab dropbox which has been relocated to the VIC building, 285 Victoria Street, Monday to Friday, 9am-5pm.
+Access is by intercom at the VIC front entrance - ring the buzzer to announce you are dropping off a film order and Security will buzz you in to access the dropbox just through the double doors.
 Identification must be written directly on EACH negative's box, including NAME, STUDENT ID #, and if depositing multiple rolls, ROLL #.

 - Both your online order form AND your exposed films must both be received anytime before 8:30 AM Monday or Wednesday morning deadlines or the order will not be handled.